johnrudolph/halfcourt/rules.md

 #### Move
 The number of spaces a Hooper with this action is determined by their Speed.

-- Screens: You may move into a space occupied by an opponent, but it costs 2 moves to do that.
-If you only have 1 move left, you cannot do this.
-It also costs 2 moves to move out of the space occupied by an opponent.
+- You may move through another Hooper's space, but only if you have enough movements to get past them.
+In other words, if you only have one move left, you cannot move into the Hooper's space.
+But if you have 2 moves left, you may move to the space on the other side of them.
+- Screens: With your final move, you may move halfway into another space.
+This indicates that you are setting a screen between the two spaces.
+While your Hooper is there, no other Hooper can move between these spaces along the border where you are setting your screen.
+Other Hoopers may still occupy each of the spaces your Hooper is screening between.
 - 3 in the Key: If you start your turn with a player in the key, and you do not move them out before your turn ends, the other team gets a Free Throw.

 #### Pass